 The Soft-ECC® and SoftBiopsy® were developed with the patient care experience in mind.
 The Soft-ECC® design is intended to fit into most endocervical canals and yield an abundant biopsy sample.
 The ECC procedure is usually performed to remove tissue from the endocervical canal for histological analysis during colposcopy or during the diagnostic work-up of abnormal peri-menopausal or menopausal bleeding.
 Unlike cytobrush sampling which is a cytologic screening modality, Soft-ECC curettage produces diagnostic histological samples.

 The SoftBiospy® device removes abundant tissue from epithelial surfaces of the cervix.
-The tissue samples that are collected in the fabric tip placed in the fixative vial along with the detached distal device tip, and processed in the laboratory.
-Cervical biopsies are most commonly performed during colposcopy after an abnormal screening test.
-SoftBiopsy® produces multiple small to moderate histological samples per use to the lab that are consistent with multiple small cervical punch biopsy samples.
+The tip of the device comprised of rows of hooked fabric which collect and store the biopsy specimen is snapped free from the handle, and placed in the fixative vial where they are processed in the laboratory.
+Cervical biopsies are most commonly performed by pressing the device head onto the area of interest on the outer visible part of the cervix using simple rotation or key-turning like motions during colposcopy after an abnormal screening test.
+Use of the SoftBiopsy® produces multiple, small to moderate histological samples that are removed frictionally, not incision, and are consistent with multiple small punch biopsy samples.